Harahi Lake: Legend

-The local tradition, however, is that in the time of Raja Siva Singh, a fisherwoman, with a basket of fish on her head, was on her way to market, accompanied by her daughter-in-law.
-A Kite (bird) from a neighboring tree pounced down and carried away a fish from the basket.
-Instead of sympathizing with her, the daughter-in-law began to laugh.
-Enraged at her unfilial conduct, the mother-in-law gave vent to her anger, and a hot quarrel ensued.
-All this was witnessed by the Raja as he sat at his window, and he lost no time in sending for the women.
-He asked the younger woman the cause of her unseasonable laughter; but she begged hard to be excused, saying that if she told her story it would be certain death to her.
+Local tradition holds that in the time of Raja Siva Singh, a fisherwoman was on her way to market, with a basket of fish on her head and accompanied by her daughter-in-law.
+A kite from a neighboring tree pounced down and carried away a fish from the basket.
+The daughter-in-law began to laugh and the Raja saw them arguing as he sat at his window.
+He sent for them and asked the younger woman the cause of her unseasonable laughter, but she begged to be excused, saying that if she told her story it would be certain death to her.
 The Raja's curiosity being roused, he insisted on hearing her reason.
-"In the reign of the king Yudhishthira," said the younger fisherwoman, "I was a kite (bird).
+"In the reign of the king Yudhishthira," said the younger fisherwoman, "I was a kite.
 During the war of the Mahabharata, I carried away the arm of a woman, with a golden bracelet weighing 80 maunds (1 maund = 37.3242 Kg), and brought it here and ate it.
 I laughed at the thought of the petty greed of the puny kites of the present time, who do not mind pouncing down on a paltry fish."
 Saying this, she expired.

 The Maharaja, curious to find out the truth of the story, ordered a series of tanks to be dug in the places pointed out.
 At last, his perseverance was rewarded by finding the skeleton of the arm, as well as the golden bracelet; and so the tank in which they were found was called Harahi or the Bone tank.